Thursday, November 27, 2008

 SEATTLE, WA 98121

-Paul Pauper has been formally trained in art and design.
+Paul Kuniholm is an artist, has been formally trained in art and design.
 He has exhibited at museums and festivals including Seattle Art Museum in 2005 and the London Biennale in 2006.
 As an artist his works number in the hundreds.